Matthew R. Ballard

 Fellow of the American Mathematical Society.

-I study categorical structures, particular those arising from mirror symmetry.
-I am also interested in formal verification, especially of modern mathematics.
+I am interested categorical structures, particularly those arising from mirror symmetry, and in formal verification, especially of modern mathematics.

 For more information about me, see my CV.
 For a list of my papers, please view the publications page.